 So, what are the steps that need to be taken for care after hospital discharge?
 If your loved one is worried about having to go into a care home, there are other options you can consider before reaching this decision.
 From assessment to hospital discharge care plans, find out everything you need to know below.

-How can I be assessed for care after hospital discharge?
+How can I arrange care after a hospital stay ?

-If health and social care staff believe that your elderly loved one needs care and support following discharge from hospital, they will carry out a care assessment to decide the specific requirements that are needed.
-Care professionals can carry out assessments face-to-face or over the phone, where they will consider:
+If you believe that your elderly loved one needs care and support following discharge from hospital, you can talk to us to decide the specific requirements that are needed.
+Our Care Partnership can talk to you over the phone, where you may take into consideration:

 - Your needs and wishes

-- What you would like to be included in your care plan after hospital discharge
+- What you would like your live in carer to be like after a hospital discharge

-Once your loved ones’ care needs have been established, any support, services or home adaptations will need to be put in place before they’re sent home.
+Once you have established you care requirements, any support, services or home adaptations will need to be put in place before they’re sent home.
 If they are deemed to have eligible care needs, your relative will also receive a financial assessment to see if they’re entitled to financial support.
 After a care assessment has taken place, you should be provided with a written copy showing the help that will be required following discharge from hospital.

 Hospital discharge care plans

-At IP Homecare, we offer structured hospital discharge care plans with a focus on helping your loved one to regain full fitness levels wherever possible.
-Our highly trained live-in carers ensure that those they care for have an ongoing programme informed by physiotherapy in order to maintain functional ability, or to help slow physical deterioration.
+At IP Homecare, we offer hospital dischargs with a focus on helping your loved one to regain full fitness levels wherever possible.
+Our highly vetted and trained live-in carers ensure that those they care for have an ongoing programme informed by physiotherapy in order to maintain functional ability, or to help slow physical deterioration.

-If you are looking to integrate clinical services with elderly care after hospital discharge, then we can work closely with other health care professionals to offer the best chance of recovering in the comfort of their own home.
+If you are looking to integrate clinical services with elderly care after hospital, then your live in carer can work closely with other health care professionals to offer the best chance of recovering in the comfort of their own home.
 Our elderly care packages focus on areas such as mobility – not only enabling your loved ones to regain independence, but to also reduce the risk of falls.

 The impact of losing the ability to live independently can be upsetting, especially if life suddenly involves rehabilitation, more medication, visits from health care professionals and feeling unable to pursue the activities they were able to before.
 As such, older people may begin to experience feelings of disempowerment, loneliness and depression.